24 Hour Psycho: Aftermath

 Gordon's 5 Year Drive-By (1995)—which slows down The Searchers (1956) to a length of five years—was described by him as "something of a companion piece" to 24 Hour Psycho.
 In 2008, Gordon created a second installation entitled 24 Hour Psycho Back and Forth and To and Fro, which consists of two simultaneous projections of 24 Hour Psycho placed side-by-side.
 One projection plays the film normally while the other, mirrored projection plays it in reverse, briefly culminating in a convergence at the centre for an identical mirrored shot.
 Brown notes that this results in unpredictable—yet "remarkable"—juxtapositions and tension, because "what has happened before will also happen in the future, and, of course, vice versa."
 The 2010 short novel Point Omega by American author Don DeLillo heavily references 24 Hour Psycho, and uses it as a framing device.
 In it, DeLillo is mesmerised by the "radically altered plane of time", noting "The less there was to see, the harder he looked, the more he saw."
 The book both begins and ends with 24 Hour Psycho.

-A century later, New York-based artist Chris Bors responded by tweaking the film as 24 Second Psycho while accommodating the short attention span of information age society.
+By 2012, New York-based artist Chris Bors responded by tweaking the film as 24 Second Psycho while accommodating the short attention span of information age society.